LouisDesdoigts/dLux/docs/API/propagators.md

 ### `shiftedMFT(npixels, pixel_scale, shift, focal_length=None, pixel=True, inverse=False)`

 Performs a Matrix Fourier Transform (MFT) on the wavefront, propagating from Pupil to Focal plane.
-If `focal_length` is `None`, `pixel_scale` is assumed to be in angular units (radians), otherwise it is assumed to be in cartesian units (metres).
+If `focal_length` is `None`, `pixel_scale` is assumed to be in angular units (radians), otherwise it is assumed to be in Cartesian units (metres).
 The `shift` parameter is used to shift the center of the output plane, which is treated in units of pixels by default, otherwise it is treated in the units of `pixel_scale`.

 ??? info "Shifted MFT API"
     ::: dLux.propagators.ShiftedMFT